Playdom: Sorority Life

 Sorority Life was an online role-playing game published by Playdom on the social media platforms Facebook and Myspace in 2008.
 Each player assumed the role of a college sorority sister striving to increase her social status by improving her employment and wardrobe, the giving of gifts, and other activities.

 By the summer of 2009, Steve Meretzky, a contributor to the game and Vice-President of Game Design at Playdom at the time, wrote that Sorority Life had three million monthly active users.
-By May 2010, Sorority Life had over 5 million monthly active users, and 600,000-700,000 daily users, on Facebook.
+By May 2010, Sorority Life had over 5 million monthly active users, and 600,000 to 700,000 daily users, on Facebook.

 On December 23, 2013, Sorority Life announced an "extended downtime" on its Facebook page, and on January 8, 2014, announced that the game would be permanently shut down.